mist-id/mist/README.md

 Check out the [roadmap](https://github.com/orgs/mist-id/projects/1) for more information on upcoming features.

-## Demo

-There's a [live demo](https://mist-demo.fly.dev) available to see the authentication flow in action.
-You'll need an SIOP-compliant wallet to authenticate, such as [Sphereon's mobile wallet](https://github.com/Sphereon-Opensource/mobile-wallet).

-The source code for the demo is available in the [`demo`](demo) directory.

 ## Looking to Contribute?

-Check the [development docs](https://docs.mist.id/development/quick-start) for more information on how to get started with development.
+Check the [development docs](https://docs.mist.id/development/quick-start) for more information on how to get started.

 ## Acknowledgements